DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-21.md

 Abraham circumcised his son, Isaac, when he was eight days old, as God had commanded him.

 ###### v5
-Abraham was one hundred years old when his son, Isaac, was born to him.
+Abraham was one hundred years old when his son, Isaac (*laughter*), was born to him.

 ###### v6
-Sarah said, "God has made me laugh.
+Sarah said, "God has made me [[Theme of Laughter in Genesis|laugh]].
 Everyone who hears will laugh with me."

 ###### v7
 She said, "Who would have said to Abraham that Sarah would nurse children?
 For I have borne him a son in his old age."